ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-5,004.
-The inhabitants of the
-globe profess more than 1,000 dif­
-ferent relisions.
-The number of
 is about equal to the number
 women.
 The average of human
 is about thirty years.
 One